MaoZiming/papers/2-communication/21-upcall.md

 Link: https://dl.acm.org/doi/pdf/10.1145/323627.323645

+Prior works focus on downcalls (with asynchronous calls and data buffering).
+For many applications, the natural flow of information is upwards.

 The paper introduces a mechanism allowing **control to be transferred from lower layer to upper layer**.
 By allowing synchronous calls between layers instead of using downcalls (i.e. async communication), performance can be greatly enhanced.

 ## Baselines: Layer as Processes